 Defensive Adaptation

 Upon a struggle to acquire control, expert SFOs’ threat perception was heightened resulting in internal changes, recognition of a need for adaptation, and defensive behaviour.
 Eight SFOs and nine AFOs reported perceiving there to be a direct threat to their own life at some point during the recalled incident.
 Perceiving there to be a direct threat to their own life reflected three factors; (i) an increase in the suspect’s physical or verbal aggression, (ii) the presence, perception, or presentation of a weapon, and/or (iii) dangerous environmental conditions (a lack of ballistic or visual cover).
 Considerations of self-preservation influenced positioning and tactical options.
-Under personal threat, tactical considerations (e.g. victim, containment of house, and public cordons) were sacrificed in favour of prioritising a “reactionary gap” (AFO8), i.e. enough distance between themselves and the suspect to enable effective defensive behaviour in response to any potential threat posed by the suspect, full focus on the threat posed to self, and addressing that threat.
+Under personal threat, tactical considerations (e.g., victim, containment of house, and public cordons) were sacrificed in favour of prioritising a “reactionary gap” (AFO8), i.e., enough distance between themselves and the suspect to enable effective defensive behaviour in response to any potential threat posed by the suspect, full focus on the threat posed to self, and addressing that threat).
 Novice AFOs’ explained that without the prioritisation of their own safety, their ability to safely conduct a tactic is compromised.
-After surpassing a ‘tipping point’ of a perceived time critical threat to own life, final (no) shoot decisions were instinctual defensive responses based on a dual judgment of self-preservation, i.e. “me or him” (SFO11), which took precedence over tactical objectives.
+After surpassing a ‘tipping point’ of a perceived time critical threat to own life, final (no) shoot decisions were instinctual defensive responses based on a dual judgment of self-preservation, i.e., “me or him” (SFO11), which took precedence over tactical objectives.

 [Insert Table 1]